 Level 3 – One to four punctures and no puncture is deeper than 1/2 the length of the canine.
 There may be tearing in one direction as the victim pulled away, the dog was pulled off or a small dog fell off due to gravity.
 Basket muzzles are a necessity for safety.

 In my opinion, these last three levels should not be worked with by the average to even above average dog owner.
 The liability and risk are too high.
 Management needed will make you all but a prisoner in your home.
-These dogs have done significant damage and euthanasia is recommended.
-The bite of this severity or worse may happen again.
+These dogs have done significant damage and euthanasia is often recommended.
+The bite of this severity or worse may/will happen again.
 Sadly there are rescuers and owners willing to place dogs who have done such serious damage in homes.
-These are not suitable for pet homes.
+These dogs are not suitable for pet homes.
 These are what some call “project dogs.”
 These are the dogs that are best owned by a serious trainer with the ability to protect society from the dog while still meeting the dog’s individual needs in a humane way.
 This is not an easy home to find.
-A little love and caring will not cut it.
+A little love and caring will not cut it and cure the dog.